 Kirstie Allsopp, who has wedded her conservatism neatly to the acquisitive model of home ownership that she has made her personal brand, was of course invited; David Cameron's biographer is the editor of GQ; the creator of Downton Abbey is a Tory peer; Gary Barlow is a Conservative supporter and tax-avoider.
 If, in the days of Tony Blair, politics became obsessed with being cool, perhaps – far more depressingly – in the Cameron era culture has become just another branch of capitalism.

-Eliza Doolittle was also there Barlow, shunned since the revelation of his little problem with the Revenue, wasn't there, loyal though he is.
+Barlow, shunned since the revelation of his little problem with the Revenue, wasn't there, loyal though he is.
 The party was, in any case, not the main event.
 A little later, a group of 60 "media business executives" were invited to a private meal with William Hague and David Cameron.
 Aled Jones did not make the cut.

 It's easy to find something sinister in this sort of dinner-table hobnobbing, but the conspiracy theories aren't always right.
 It's reasonable for our leaders to keep in touch with captains of industry so long as whatever representations they make aren't backed up by money.
 Move along, nothing to see here.